RetroDECK/ES-DE/USERGUIDE-DEV.md

 5) Start RetroArch and install the required emulator cores
 6) Start ES-DE, scrape game media for your collection and play some games!

-You can always close the application immediately by using the keyboard, by default the exit key is mapped to F4 but it can be changed to Alt + F4, Alt + Q or Command Q using the _Exit button combo_ menu option.
+You can always close the application immediately by using the keyboard, by default the exit key is mapped to F4 but this can be changed to Alt + F4, Alt + Q or Command Q (on macOS) using the _Exit button combo_ menu option.

 For additional details, read on below.